 Injuries: 2 Serious.

-The pilot stated he conducted a preflight inspection and no anomalies were noted.
-He completed an engine start, taxi, and engine run up.
-No anomalies were noted.
-He departed from runway 10.
-The airplane became airborne and he retracted the landing gear and flaps.
-The engine rpm decreased from 2,750 rpm to 2,400 rpm.
-He verified the carburetor heat was off, and the throttle, propeller, and mixture controls were full forward.
-He declared an emergency with East Hampton Control Tower and turned left in an attempt to return to a closed runway.
-During the turn "the engine became quiet" and the airplane collided with trees.
+The pilot reported that after takeoff, he retracted the landing gear and flaps and that the engine rpm decreased from 2,750 rpm to 2,400 rpm.
+He verified that the carburetor heat was off and that the throttle, propeller, and mixture controls were full forward.
+He declared an emergency with the control tower controller and turned left in an attempt to land on a closed runway.
+During the turn, "the engine became quiet," and the airplane collided with trees.